tenkabuto/aphorisms/manuscript/chapter1.md

 ## Advice
 > Humans give great advice in terrible ways.
 We speak in one dimension, write in two, but grasp things in three.

+> Much advice is not taken for need of more explanation.

 ## Getting others to do something
 > Send them beside the thing and let gravity do the rest.